rohitsinghsalyan/check-covid-vaccine-availability/README.md

-# Find Covid-19 Vaccine Availibility
+# Find Covid-19 Vaccine Availability

 > It is difficult to scan the avaiibilty of covid-19 vaccine at one go in cowin portal
 > and it's even more difficult to do it all day.
 Thanks to this code, it allows you to run it